3a1b2c3/CesiumUnrealMars/README.md

 Result and **source data set**

 There is no need to download any data for the environment, we use it directly from NASA's github.
-The **minimum distance** from Earth to Mars is about **33.9 million miles (54.6 million kilometers)**.
-That is a quite large game, even for what Cesium has build.
-If you are familiar with **floating point precision errors** it is easy to guess that we need to think of a solution here.

 I also added the **Mars Perseverance Rover**, 3D Model here https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/.
 Since the gltf plugin in Unreal did not quite gave me the result i wanted I added a [Perseverance1.obj](./Perseverance1.obj) in this repro.